Newsletter No. 030

 Example:

-The transferor of the land (neither acquired by inheritance nor gift) held this land for 5 years and agrees to sell the land in the amount of THB 2,800,000.
+The transferor of the land (which was not acquired by inheritance or gift) held this land for 5 years and agrees to sell the land in the amount of THB 2,800,000.
 The AV is THB 2,500,000.

 Calculation: